26 Jul Is My Back Pain Permanent?

 When Can Surgery Help?

 Most patients don’t even want to consider surgery unless it’s their final option.
-But when there is potential nerve damage involved, a minimally invasive procedure is often the best way to reduce pain and keep it away in the long-term.
+But when there is potential nerve damage involved, a minimally invasive keyhole procedure is often the best way to reduce pain and keep it away in the long-term.
 Many patients struggle with conservative options for months or years with little to no pain relief, only to end up having surgery.
 In hindsight, these patients often wish they would’ve had surgery in the first place.

-Inspired Spine has developed revolutionary minimally invasive spine surgery techniques that are designed to reduce back pain over the long-term.
+Inspired Spine has developed revolutionary minimally invasive keyhole spine surgery techniques that are designed to reduce back pain over the long-term.
 No matter what the nature of your back pain, an Inspired Spine procedure may be able to help you return to a pain-free existence.
 Contact us today to learn more about the Inspired OLLIF and Inspired MIS-DTIF procedures, or use our tool on this site to find a surgeon in your area who performs Inspired Spine surgery.